DualStreamFoveaNet: A Dual Stream Fusion Architecture with Anatomical Awareness for Robust Fovea Localization: Experiments

-In accordance with the standard evaluation protocol, we adopt the following evaluation metrics to assess the performance of fovea localization~\cite{gegundez2013locating, meyer2018pixel, xie2020end, song2022bilateral}: we consider the fovea localization to be successful if the Euclidean distance between the ground-truth and predicted fovea coordinates is no greater than a predefined threshold value, such as the radius of the optic disc $R$.
-To provide a comprehensive evaluation, we report the accuracy for different evaluation thresholds from $2R$ to $1/4 R$ (\eg, $2R$ indicating that the predefined threshold values are set to twice the radius of the optic disc $R$).
+{To evaluate the models' performance, we employ the $R$ rule as the assessment metric.
+The $R$ rule is a standard evaluation protocol for fovea localization and widely utilized in many fovea localization studies~\cite{gegundez2013locating, meyer2018pixel, xie2020end, song2022bilateral}.
+This metric shows the success rate of predictions, where each successful prediction is determined by ensuring that the Euclidean distance between the ground-truth and predicted fovea location coordinates does not exceed a predefined threshold (\ie, optic disc radius $R$).}{} To provide a comprehensive evaluation, we report the accuracy for different evaluation thresholds from $1/4 R$ to $2R$ (\eg, $2R$ indicating that the predefined threshold values are set to twice the radius of the optic disc $R$). {Furthermore, we employ the widely-used mean error (Err) of Euclidean distance between predicted and annotated fovea coordinates to assess the overall performance.}